 Analysis of the City of Homewood's Overall Financial Position Government-Wide Funds

-As indicated earlier, net assets may serve over time as a useful indicator of a government's financial position.
-Refer to Table 1 when reading the following analysis of net assets.
+As indicated earlier, a City's net position may serve over time as a useful indicator of a government's financial position.
+Refer to Table 1 when reading the following analysis of net position.